Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: Introduction

 \section{Introduction}

 The James Webb Space Telescope (JWST) has revealed the existence of nitrogen-rich galaxies at high redshift ($z$).
 A prime example of such galaxies is GN-z11.
-The galaxy was identified by the Hubble Space Telescope as having $z=11.09^{+0.08}_{-0.12}$ in \citet{Oesch2016}, and recent JWST observation updated its redshift to $z=10.6$ \citep{Bunker2023,Maiolino2024}.
-Several studies have reported that GN-z11 exhibits at least $\log(\mathrm{N/O})>-0.5$ \citep{Cameron2023,Isobe2023,Senchyna2024} from strong nitrogen lines in the rest-frame ultraviolet, regardless of whether a stellar or AGN radiation field is assumed.
-These nitrogen abundances are much higher than those of local galaxies \citep{Pilyugin2012, Izotov2006, Berg2016, Berg2019}, of which abundances correspond to the ejecta of core-collapse supernovae (CCSNe) \citep{Nomoto2013, Watanabe2024}.
+The galaxy was identified by the Hubble Space Telescope as having $z=11.09^{+0.08}_{-0.12}$ in \citet{Oesch2016}, and recent JWST observations updated its redshift to $z=10.6$ \citep{Bunker2023,Maiolino2024}.
+Several studies have analyzed the chemical abundance of GN-z11 and exhibited at least $\log(\mathrm{N/O})>-0.5$ \citep{Cameron2023,Isobe2023,Senchyna2024, Alvarez2025} from strong nitrogen lines in the rest-frame ultraviolet, regardless of whether a stellar or AGN radiation field is assumed.
+These nitrogen abundances are much higher than those of local galaxies \citep{Pilyugin2012, Izotov2006, Berg2016, Berg2019}, whose abundances correspond to the ejecta of core-collapse supernovae (CCSNe) \citep{Nomoto2013, Watanabe2024}.
 Such a high N/O ratio in some high-$z$ galaxies shows rather good agreement with that of globular clusters (GCs) in the Milky Way \citep{Charbonnel2023,Senchyna2024,Ji2025}.

-According to the traditional stellar evolution scenario, oxygen is mainly enriched by CCSNe, whereas carbon and nitrogen are enriched by stellar winds from asymptotic giant branch (AGB) stars. \citet{D'Antona2023} and \citet{McClymont2025} have suggested that AGB stars can be an origin of the N/O-enhanced gas of GN-z11.
+According to the traditional stellar evolution scenario, oxygen is mainly enriched by CCSNe, whereas carbon and nitrogen are enriched by stellar winds from asymptotic giant branch (AGB) stars. \citet{D'Antona2023} and \citet{McClymont2025} have suggested that AGB stars can be the origin of the N/O-enhanced gas of GN-z11.
 However, the main-sequence lifetimes of most progenitor stars (intermediate- or low-mass stars) are much longer than the age of high-$z$ galaxies, especially GN-z11, whose stellar age is estimated to be $24^{+20}_{-10}$ Myr \citep{Tacchella2023}.
 On the other hand, \citet{Rizzuti2025} assumed an SN-driven galactic wind model that selectively blows oxygen away after CCSNe.